- Oops!Something went wrong.Please try again later.

 In contrast to all that, I prefer to spend time on companies like First Financial Bancorp (NASDAQ:FFBC), which has not only revenues, but also profits.
 While profit is not necessarily a social good, it's easy to admire a business that can consistently produce it.
 Loss-making companies are always racing against time to reach financial sustainability, but time is often a friend of the profitable company, especially if it is growing.

-First Financial Bankshares's Earnings Per Share Are Growing.
+First Financial Bancorp's Earnings Per Share Are Growing.

 Careful consideration of revenue growth and earnings before interest and taxation (EBIT) margins can help inform a view on the sustainability of the recent profit growth.
-Not all of First Financial Bankshares's revenue this year is revenue from operations, so keep in mind the revenue and margin numbers I've used might not be the best representation of the underlying business.
-While we note First Financial Bankshares's EBIT margins were flat over the last year, revenue grew by a solid 10% to US$380m.
+Not all of First Financial Bancorp's revenue this year is revenue from operations, so keep in mind the revenue and margin numbers I've used might not be the best representation of the underlying business.
+First Financial Bancorp maintained stable EBIT margins over the last year, all while growing revenue 13% to US$628m.
 That's progress.

-Are First Financial Bankshares Insiders Aligned With All Shareholders?
+Are First Financial Bancorp Insiders Aligned With All Shareholders?